 Personal Property: Please do not put surplus items in building common space (i.e., corridors, elevators, loading dock, etc.).
 Doing so may impede egress should the building need to be evacuated.
 GSA will be glad to advise you about excessing surplus property.

 Recycling: Tenants are encouraged to take advantage of the building-wide recycling program, which includes paper, glass bottles and jars, metal cans, plastic containers and cardboard.
-Any questions regarding recycling, please call the janitorial contractor supervisor at 415-542-6724 or the GSA Property Manager at 415-844-5000.
+Any questions regarding recycling, please call the GSA Property Manager at 415-844-5000.

-GSA is currently undertaking an environmental assessment about potential repairs and alterations at the US Appraiser's Building and the US Customs House in downtown San Francisco.
+GSA is undertook an environmental assessment about potential repairs and alterations at the US Appraiser’s Building and the US Customs House in downtown San Francisco.